FdSc British Wildlife Conservation

-This course has been designed with our partners at Cirencester College, drawing on a wealth of expertise and resources, including the use of their animal centre, home to more than 80 species.
-It is the ideal stepping stone to higher level study in wildlife and environmental conservation, giving you the chance to progress onto a BSc Honours top-up course and take further advantage of the RAU’s academic excellence and industry network.
-You could also progress onto an appropriate BSc Honours top-up course at another Higher Education Institution in the UK.
+This course has been designed with our partners at Cirencester College, drawing on a wealth of expertise and resources, including use of their animal centre, home to more than 80 species.
+It is the ideal stepping stone to higher level study in wildlife and environmental conservation, giving you the chance to progress onto a BSc Honours course and take further advantage of the RAU’s academic excellence and industry network.

 Real-world experience is paramount in conservation and wildlife management, which is why practical and academic studies are given equal emphasis.
 Once you have successfully completed the first year of the course, you will receive a Certificate of Higher Education before progressing onto the second year, where you will build on the knowledge and expertise gained in the first year and develop a deeper understanding of the key issues covered.
 You will also visit numerous environmental conservation and wildlife management enterprises.

 You will have the opportunity to gain practical rural skills training within the areas of estate maintenance, forestry, machinery, vehicles, pesticides and health and safety, through the Rural Innovation Centre at Harnhill Manor Farm.
 The cost of the practical training courses is included in the tuition fees.